-ANR will continue to conduct direct business outreach with SWMES on waste reduction, recycling, food scrap diversion, food donation, EPR programs, and safe HHW & CEG hazardous waste management.
+ANR will continue to conduct direct business outreach with SWMEs on waste reduction, recycling, food scrap diversion, food donation, EPR programs, and safe HHW & CEG hazardous waste management.
 The goal is to ensure compliance with state law and help meet waste reduction and diversion goals.
+Specifically, ANR will attempt to reach national chain businesses and those with headquarters outside of Vermont.

-- 1. Number of businesses visited 2017-2023. - 2.
-Number of businesses that came into compliance with the Universal Recycling Law-.
+- 1. Number of businesses contacted by phone or visited during the MMP term, minimum of 250 contacts. - 2.
+Number of businesses that came into compliance with the Universal Recycling Law.